VirgilSecurity/demo-twilio-backend-nodejs/programmable-sms/README.md

 With these instructions, you'll learn how to install and integrate the Virgil Security to Twilio Programmable SMS.
 Let's go!

-## Prerequisites

-If you haven't yet, read over the REST Quickstart for voice calls, as this example utilizes concepts introduced in that guide.

-### Obtaining an Access Token

-First you must create a free Virgil Security developer's account by signing up [here](https://developer.virgilsecurity.com/account/signup).
-Once you have your account you can [sign in](https://developer.virgilsecurity.com/account/signin) and generate an access token for your application.

-The access token provides authenticated secure access to Virgil Keys Services and is passed with each API call.
-The access token also allows the API to associate your app’s requests with your Virgil Security developer's account.

-Use this token to initialize the SDK client [here](#lets-get-started).

 ### Install

 Use NuGet Package Manager (Tools -> Library Package Manager -> Package Manager Console) to install Virgil.SDK and Twilio packages, running the command: